isaacnmm/pestpolicy-hugo2XX/content/posts/best-airless-paint-sprayer-under-500/index.md

 ControlMax Pro is among the sprayer that uses the high-Efficiency Airless (HEA) technique in its working.

-What I like about this sprayer is that it combines pressure, volume, and power to help you spray paint efficiently and fast - with [highly colorful interiors](https://www.architecturaldigest. com/gallery/colorful-room-decorating-ideas).
-You will definitely like the portable design that comes with wheels to move it around as you do your painting.
+What I like about this sprayer is that it combines pressure, volume, and power to help you spray paint efficiently and fast - with [highly colorful interiors](https://www.architecturaldigest.com/gallery/colorful-room-decorating-ideas).You will definitely like the portable design that comes with wheels to move it around as you do your painting.
 Additionally, it comes with a 50 ft. hose pipe.

 In most cases, this hose helps minimize hand fatigue when doing vertical, horizontal, or even round sprays.
 The HEA technique eliminates chances of overspray by up to 55% and ensuring minimum gaps in your painting surfaces.
 The fined tipped gun also comes in handy to help you in achieving the same.
 You can use this sprayer on all kinds of paints - water-based, primers, and stains, and oil-based among others.